MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Experiments

 \paragraph*{Setup} We also applied our proposed method to an out-of-domain setting.
 In this setting, we used a different dataset for training our discriminator compared with the base models.
-Specifically, we used AudioLDM \citep{liu2023audioldm} and AnimateDiff \citep{guo2023animatediff} for the base models to generate audio and video, each trained on single-modal large-scale datasets.
-These models have 1.5B and 651M parameters, respectively.
+Specifically, we used two pairs of base models, AudioLDM \citep{liu2023audioldm} / AnimateDiff \citep{guo2023animatediff} and Auffusion \citep{xue2024auffusion} / VideoCrafter2 \citep{Chen2024videocrafter2}, to generate audio and video, each pre-trained with respective single-modal large-scale datasets.
 On top of these independent models, we trained our proposed discriminator using an audio-video dataset to facilitate audio-video alignment of the generated samples from the base models.
 Note that these base models can accept text input as an additional condition.
-To enable classifier-free guidance \cite{ho2022cfg}, we also fed conditional text into our discriminator and trained it with a 10\% text dropout rate.
-We doubled the channel size of each layer of the discriminator to match the larger size of the base models compared to the MM-Diffusion case.
+To enable classifier-free guidance \citep{ho2022cfg}, we also fed conditional text into our discriminator and trained it with a 10\% text dropout rate.
+We doubled the channel size of each layer of the discriminator to match the larger size of the base models compared to the IND case.
 We trained our model to generate videos with a spatial size of $256 \times 256$ to match the outputs of the base models.
-For generation, we adopted classifier-free guidance with its strength set to 2.5 and 7.5 for audio and video, respectively.
-See Section \ref{sup:sec:details_of_exp} in appendix for more details.
+For generation, we adopted classifier-free guidance with its strength set to 2.5 for the AudioLDM, 7.5 for the AnimateDiff, and 8 for the Auffusion and the VideoCrafter2, respectively.
+See \Cref{sup:sec:details_of_exp} for more details.

 \paragraph*{Dataset} We conducted experiments with the Landscape \citep{lee2022landscape} and VGGSound \citep{chen2020vggsound} datasets.
 The VGGSound dataset contains nearly 200K video clips of 300 sound classes.
-Following \citet{yariv2024diverse}, we filtered 60K videos that have weak audio-video alignment to enhance the data quality.
+Following \citet{yariv2024diverse}, we filtered 60K videos with weak audio-video alignment to enhance the data quality.
 For both datasets, we resized videos while maintaining the aspect ratio of the spatial resolution and cropped $256 \times 256$ center pixels to create the training dataset.
 Regarding text captions for the training dataset, we used the original labels for the VGGSound dataset.
-For the Landscape dataset, we additionally created captions by applying InstructBLIP \cite{dai2024instructblip} to the first frame of each video, because the original labels are too vague to generate plausible samples (see Section \ref{sup:captioning} in appendix for more details).
+For the Landscape dataset, we additionally created captions by applying InstructBLIP \citep{dai2024instructblip} to the first frame of each video because the original labels are too vague to generate plausible samples (see \Cref{sup:captioning} for more details).